alanjoy396/rcos-status-updates/spring_2019/week_01.md

 ## Last Week's Accomplishments

 > This past week, I was able to log into and out of SIS with Postman.
 I also learned about how to run the expo app for the project.
+I also wrote a routine for logging out and for accessing the student menu.

 ## This Week's Plan

-> After my accomplishments from last week, I plan to get my SIS account unlocked after being banned for logging in with Postman, and start work on logging into and out of SIS through the app.
+> After my accomplishments from last week, I plan to work on learning node.js properly, instead of just winging it entirely.

 ## Anything Blocking?

-> I've been locked out of SIS, so I can't actually make progress on moving forward with Postman and SIS.
+> I think I've been relying on existing code heavily to write code, so I'm going to try to look into node.js code.

 ## Notes